Reduced dynamics in quasi-Hermitian systems: Abstract

 \section{Abstract}

 Evolutions under non-Hermitian Hamiltonians with unbroken $\pt$ symmetry can be considered unitary under appropriate choices of inner products, facilitated by the so-called metric operator.
-While it is understood that the choice of the metric operator has no bearing on the description of the system, in this work we show that this choice does dictate the properties of the subsystem.
-Subsystem dynamics therefore does depend on the choice of the metric.
-We argue that this result is a reformulation of the previously known result that the set of observables, chosen to characterize the state, determines its decomposition into subsystems.
-In this work we take a non-Hermitian $\pt$ symmetric quantum walk with an internal and external degree of freedom to show this.
-The Hamiltonian of the quantum walk is chosen to not allow a metric operator with a tensor product structure over these subspaces.
-Under these constraints, we investigate the properties of the internal state of the system under different choices of the metric operator and show that properties like bipartite entanglement and non-Markovianity depend on the choice of the metric operator.
+While it is understood that the choice of the metric operator has no bearing on the description of the system, in this work, we show that this choice does dictate the entanglement structure of the system.
+We show that the partial trace of the Hermitized density matrix gives the correct representation of the reduced subsystem, and based on such operations, we elucidate the metric dependency of the reduced dynamics and consequently the observable dependence of the subsystem decomposition.
+We use a non-Hermitian $\mathcal{PT}$-symmetric quantum walk as a toy model to study this metric dependency, where we use the internal (coin state) as the subsystem of interest and study the coin-position entanglement and non-Markovianity of the coin dynamics.